AdeptOfficial/Syna/README.md

 Syna aims to be a Vtuber with distinct personality

-it will use llama3.2-8b as the base model (improve once sustem imrpoves)
+it will use llama3.2-8b as the base model (improve once system imrpoves)

 tech stack:
 - python - AI model